 I like to use boneless, skinless chicken thighs because I think the chicken turns out more tender.
 However, chicken breasts will work too.

 For Paleo, use honey as the sweetener and replace the xanthan gum with tapioca or arrowroot flour.
-To thicken with tapioca or arrowroot, mix 1 1/2 Tbsp with 2 Tbsp of cold water in a small bowl.
+To thicken with tapioca or arrowroot, mix 1 ½ tablespoon with 2 tablespoon of cold water in a small bowl.
 Bring the sauce to a boil.
 Then, add to the sauce and stir until thickened.

 Don't try to bread the nuggets as you fry them - it will be a disaster!
 Save yourself the headache and bread the chicken before you start frying.